We manage your investments held at Charles Schwab and Apex, and provide advice on your investments held elsewhere. Our investment services include:

 • Socially Responsible Investing

-We manage portfolio’s that are designed to balance the tradeoff between returns and risk while providing the highest level of diversification.
-We have a few rules we follow which are the cornerstone of our long-term success.
+We manage portfolios designed to strike a balance between returns and risk, while providing the highest level of diversification.
+We have a few rules we follow, which are the cornerstone of our long-term success.

 1 – We are objective

-It is important to make decisions based on objective research that is not subject to bias.
+It is essential to make decisions based on objective research that is free from bias.
 As a fully independent advisory firm, we use any research or solution that is best for our clients.
-This means we source our research both internally and externally and partner with a number of large financial institutions.
+This means we source our research both internally and externally, and partner with several large financial institutions.

 2 – We understand your tolerance for risk

 Risk tolerance is a balance between your financial ability, financial needs, and emotional willingness to withstand losses.
-There is a risk-reward trade-off where the more risk one takes, the greater the potential gain or loss.
-Your risk tolerance is a function of several factors including your time horizon, your income and expenses, liquidity constraints, and your net worth.
+There is a risk-reward trade-off, where the greater the risk one takes, the greater the potential gain or loss.
+Your risk tolerance is a function of several factors, including your time horizon, your income and expenses, liquidity constraints, and your net worth.

 3 – We understand the main drivers of returns

-Most of the return you earn in your portfolios simply comes from being invested in the market rather than from picking the best sectors/stocks.
-However, research shows that many other factors contribute to expected returns.
-We structure portfolios with an emphasis towards these factors to pursue higher risk-adjusted returns.
+Most of the return you earn in your portfolios comes from being invested in the market rather than from picking the best sectors/stocks.
+However, research indicates that numerous other factors also contribute to expected returns.
+We structure portfolios with an emphasis on these factors to pursue higher risk-adjusted returns.

 4 – We actively manage risk

-We believe in taking the emotion OUT of investing and that a globally diversified portfolio, constructed of thousands of companies (domestic and international), is the best way to help clients achieve their goals.
-We set high-level targets for various asset classes that reflect our investment worldview and rebalance back to those targets as our exposure deviates.
-Our approach is rooted in building a portfolio that looks like the world we live in – comprising of stocks and bonds, both domestic and foreign, companies large and small, and both developed and developing markets.
-The chart below illustrates the best to worst performing asset classes each year.
-A globally diversified portfolio (in grey) never comes in 1st place but it also never comes in last.
-You are investing for your family, you retirement, and other important goals.
+We believe in removing the emotion from investing and that a globally diversified portfolio, comprising thousands of companies (both domestic and international), is the best way to help clients achieve their goals.
+We set high-level targets for various asset classes that reflect our investment worldview and rebalance our exposure to those targets as they deviate.
+Our approach is rooted in building a portfolio that reflects the world we live in – comprising stocks and bonds from both domestic and international markets, including companies of all sizes and both developed and emerging economies.
+The chart below illustrates the best-performing to the worst-performing asset classes each year.
+A globally diversified portfolio (in grey) never comes in 1st place, but it also never comes in last.
+You are investing for your family, your retirement, and other important goals.
 You cannot afford to ever come in last.

 5 – We avoid emotional biases

-With constant headlines in the news it’s easy to panic and sell.
+With constant headlines in the news, it’s easy to panic and sell.
 The fact is, our emotions can get the best of us.
-Fear, regret, over-confidence, and many other biases can be disastrous to achieving your long-term goals.
-The chart below shows the lowest return in the stock market each year (the red dots) and the return by year end (the grey columns).
-Many investors panic and sell at the lowest points because of their emotions.
-Had they remained invested they would have recovered their losses.
+Fear, regret, overconfidence, and many other biases can be disastrous to achieving your long-term goals.
+The chart below illustrates the lowest return in the stock market each year (represented by the red dots) and the return by year-end (represented by the grey columns).
+Many investors panic and sell at their lowest points due to emotional factors.
+Had they remained invested, they would have recovered their losses.

-The proof that investors sell at the wrong time can be seen in the chart below.
-Over the past 20 years the average investor has had worse returns than any other investment.
-In other words, if you would have bought any of the investments listed here and done nothing, you would have had better returns than the average investor.
+The evidence that investors sell at the wrong time is evident in the chart below.
+Over the past 20 years, the average investor has had worse returns than any other investment.
+In other words, if you had bought any of the investments listed here and done nothing, you would have had better returns than the average investor.

 6 – Focus on the things that are within your control

 Certain things are within your control while others are not.
-You control your asset allocation, asset location, saving rates, spending habits, tax strategy, retirement and estate plan.
+You control your asset allocation, asset location, savings rates, spending habits, tax strategy, retirement planning, and estate planning.
 Don’t let these items deviate from your plan.
-You can’t control the return of the stock market but you can control your exposure to it.
-We recognize the variables that are out of our control and build a risk management plan around them.
+You can’t control the return of the stock market, but you can control your exposure to it.
+We acknowledge the variables beyond our control and develop a risk management plan accordingly.
 This can lead to a better investment experience.